ywang-lab/ywang-lab.github.io/publications/index.md

 ---
-title: Publications from the Ni Lab
+title: Publications from the Wang Lab
 layout: default
 group: publications
 ---